CBS crisis comes to a head as Moonves and Redstone fight for network's future

 "As we intend to demonstrate as the case proceeds, the actions of CBS and its special committee amount to a grievous breach of fiduciary duties and show no regard for the significant risk posed to CBS and its investors," National Amusements said.

-Here's the backstory:
+Here's the backstory

 Many years of tensions over the Redstone family's control of CBS and sister company Viacom have boiled over.